chelaxian/TG_Voice-Video_MSG/README.md

 - Ensure the bot token and user ID are correctly set in the config.py file.
 - The bot only responds to commands from the allowed user ID specified in the config.py file.
-- For group IDs, use the format `-100xxxxxxxxxx`.
+- For user IDs, use the format `xxxxxxxxxx`.
+For group/supergroup IDs, use the format `-xxxxxxxxxx` / `-100xxxxxxxxxx`.

 ## Supported Languages
 - Russian (RU)